Liga TDP

 Liga TDP is a professional association football league in Mexico and the fourth level of the Mexican football league system.
-Formerly named as Tercera División de México (1967–2017).
-It has 240 participating clubs, divided into two zones with 17 groups by geographic location (Zona A with 115 clubs in 8 groups and Zona B with 125 clubs in 9 groups).
-The season consists of a single tournament, which is held from September to June and the champions are decided by a final phase.
+Formerly known as Tercera División de México (1967–2017).
+The league is contested by 247 participating clubs, organized into two zones (Zona A with 136 clubs and Zona B with 111 clubs), divided into 18 groups by geographic location.
+The season consists of an annual tournament, and the champions are decided by a final knockout phase in each zone.
+The Zona A and Zona B champions compete in the national final and the winners are crowned Liga TDP champions.

-The official Liga TDP champions are the winners of the final match played between the Zona A and Zona B champions, which is named as Campeón de Campeones de Liga TDP.
+The league has held 67 editions.
+The inaugural edition was the 1967–68 season, with Zapata crowned as the first champions.

-The 17 groups consist of clubs eligible for four promotion spots to Liga Premier, teams affiliated with clubs from the highest divisions, which are known as "filiales" are not eligible for promotion.
+From 1967 to 1994, it was the third level of Mexican football.
+The 18 groups consist of clubs eligible for four promotion spots to Liga Premier, teams affiliated with clubs from the highest levels, which are known as "filiales" are not eligible for promotion.

-Celaya, San Luis, Tecos, Atlético Tecomán, Real Cuautitlán, Cihuatlán and Héroes de Zaci are the most successful clubs with 2 titles each.
-In all, fifty-eight clubs have won the Liga TDP at least once.
+Fifty-nine clubs have won the title at least once.
+Celaya, San Luis, Tecos, Atlético Tecomán, Cuautitlán, Cihuatlán and Héroes de Zaci are the most successful clubs with two titles each.

-Participating clubs

-The 2025–26 Liga TDP season has the following 240 participating clubs.

-The clubs that are not eligible for promotion to Liga Premier:
+History